Chen Li Bio

-Chen Li lives and works in Kunming.
+Chen Li is a prize-winning artist who lives and works in Kunming.
 Born into an artistic family in 1971, he grew up surrounded by the avant-garde artists of the post-Cultural Revolution, equally inspired by the works of Bruegel and de Kooning as of Guan Xiu and Zhao Wu-ji.

 Chen Li defines his practice as a constant transformation, a living art.
 The freedom of Chen Li’s thoughts is echoed in the freedom of his strokes and the originality of his compositions.
 His flying strokes render wind, clouds, the universe – transporting the viewer into the experience.

 After a turbulent youth and a near-fatal accident, he goes deep inside himself to find the peace, lightness and joy that permeate his works.
 "I paint to fully express my ideas, my hopes.
 I paint what I feel in my heart...
 For this I have to face my past, and have the courage to see both successes and failures."

 Inspired by the spectacular landscapes and Buddhist philosophy of Yunnan, he weaves East and West into a unique visual language full of harmony, spontaneity, and a brilliant interplay of colours and textures.
 Chen Li's father, Chen Yongle (whose works you can also see here), is one of the most significant living artists in Yunnan, famous for his elegantly decorative depictions of the many ethnic minorities of the region.
 Although father and son differ greatly in style and subject matter, Chen Li is inspired by his father as to the harmony of line and colour.

 "I paint to finish my idea, my hope”